 Grab its portable version or installer version.
 Launch it and its Quick capture bar will be visible on the top left side.
 In that bar, you can press Grab windows Object or scrolling window button.
 Or else, you can use the default hotkey (Ctrl+Shift+PrtScr) to activate scrolling screenshot mode.
 You can always change hotkeys by accessing Options of this software.

 Now press the Ctrl+Left mouse button on the scrolling part of a window.
 A window will open prompting you to select the next action.
 You need to press Begin a Scrolling Window Capture option just like it is visible in the image above.

 Another window will open where you can adjust vertical scrolling and horizontal scrolling options.
 You can set options like scroll by pages or single rows, auto-detect end of scroll, scroll delay, etc. Though the default options are good to proceed further, you can change options if needed.
 After that, press ‘Ok, begin scrolling and capturing!‘ Button.

 This will begin the auto-scroll capture process.
 When it is completed, it will show preview and some options for customization.
 You can use options such as set left, right, bottom, top margins, set overlaps, etc. If the screenshot is good, press ‘OK, save built image‘ button.

 Finally, you can use Save As button, and save the output.

 BONUS TIP: This post shows how to take a screenshot of Lock Screen & Login Screen.
-Go here if you need to find out how to take screenshots of Logon Screen & Lock Screen.

 The list of screenshot capturing tools might be endless, but the feature to take a scrolling screenshot is rare to find which is available in these free tools.
 Hope this list will be helpful to fulfill that requirement.